 Food Safety Incident Report

-On the specified date, an incident was reported concerning acidified food products originating from Germany.
-The U.S. Food and Drug Administration has identified inadequate procedures as the root cause of this incident.
-This situation falls under the category of inadvertent deviations, which can pose potential risks to food safety.
+A recent food safety incident has been reported concerning acidified food products originating from Poland.
+The U.S. Food and Drug Administration has identified inadequate procedures related to the control of these products, which fall under the category of inadvertent deviations.

 - Incident: Inadequate Procedures has been detected in Acidified Food Products.